Black-Beard-Sdk/jslt/README.md

 * @decimal

 ### Custom services
 the customs services are used to extend the feature of the Sdk.
+You can create your own customs services.

 That is the skeleton
 ```CSHARP